How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 Mood Board created by Rocky Hill Home

-Step 6: Light It Like a Cozy Retreat
+Step 6: Cozy Light Makes a Cozy Space

-Gray floors tend to absorb cool light, so you’ll need to be thoughtful about how you light the space.
+Gray floors tend to accentuate cool light, so you’ll need to be thoughtful about how you light the space.

 Here’s what helps:

-Bring in multiple light sources: a mix of table lamps, sconces, and dimmable ambient overheads
+• Bring in multiple light sources: a mix of table lamps, floor lamps, sconces, and dimmable ambient overheads

-Choose shades in linen, burlap, or natural fabric to keep things soft and warm
+• Choose shades in linen, burlap, or natural fabric to keep things soft and warm.
+Skip the exposed bulbs, or glass and metal shades.

-Lighting can make or break a room with no matter the flooring.
+Lighting can make or break a room no matter the flooring, so really focus on getting it right.
 It’s your secret weapon for keeping the space cozy.

 The Bottom Line

-If your gray floors have you second-guessing every design decision, start small.
-A rug is more than just a soft layer, it’s the design tool that helps you tie everything together.
-Once you’ve found one that includes gray and your favorite warm tones, the rest of the room (and entire home) will fall into place.
+If your gray floors have you second-guessing every design decision, work through it one step at a time.
+A rug can be more than just a soft layer, it can be that one key to tying everything together.
+Once you’ve found one that includes gray and your favorite warm tones, the rest of the room will fall into place.

 Want some more color palette options?
 Grab my free Paint Color Mini Guide for cozy, designer-approved palettes that play beautifully together.
 It's the easiest way to get unstuck and start decorating with confidence.